 The embodied nature of worship

 The question “why would God care about bodily functions?” rests on a misunderstanding of what the law is doing.
-Washing before prayer is not about being dirty in any moral sense.
-It is about transitioning — physically marking the shift from ordinary activity to the conscious act of standing before God.
+Washing before prayer marks a transition, physically marking the shift from ordinary activity to the conscious act of standing before God.
 The body is involved because the person is embodied.
-That is not an insult to the body.
-It is an acknowledgment that embodied beings relate to the sacred through embodied practice.
+The involvement is the recognition that embodied beings relate to the sacred through embodied practice, rather than an insult to the body.

-This is not unique to Islam.
+The embodied practice of purification is not unique to Islam.
 Ritual washing appears in Judaism (mikveh), in Shinto purification rites, in Christian baptismal and pre-Eucharistic practices.
 The human instinct to mark the transition to sacred activity through physical preparation is neither primitive nor arbitrary.
-It is the recognition that the whole person — body and soul — is involved in the encounter with the divine.
+It is the recognition that the whole person (body and soul) is involved in the encounter with the divine.

 Where the honest difficulty lies